Rule logo

 Delivery approach

-Junipeer provides the integration layer between Rule and your ecommerce platform, handling data mapping, event routing, and sync logic.
+Junipeer typically handles the data mapping and transport between Rule and your ecommerce platform, covering customer sync, order events, and consent status.
 But the integration is only one part of the work.
-A successful project also requires platform selection, data quality review, UX and content planning, thorough QA, and a structured rollout plan.
-Nordic Web Team delivers the full scope — Junipeer handles the connection, and we handle everything around it.
+A complete project includes platform selection, data quality review, UX and content planning, QA of every automation flow, and staged rollout — all coordinated so your lifecycle marketing performs from launch.

 Beyond the integration